 - Updated On 08 Feb 2024

 The content you create in Whatfix is designed to be inclusive and fully accessible for all users, including those with disabilities.
 At Whatfix, ensuring an accessible design results in a positive user experience for all our audiences.

-Whatfix supports the AA standard of the Web Content Accessibility Guidelines 2.1 (WCAG 2.1), one of the leading specifications defining standards of accessibility for the web.
+Whatfix supports the AA standard of the Web Content Accessibility Guidelines 2.1 (WCAG 2.1) as of 2021.
+The AA standard is one of the leading specifications defining standards of accessibility for the web.
 WCAG is broadly broken down into four principles:

 Enabling accessibility for Whatfix